-The story of Andrei, a homeless man from Timisoara, reveals how there is an organized criminal network within the Roma community who offer work to homeless people and then use them as slaves.
+The story of Andrei, a homeless man from Timisoara, Romania, reveals how organized criminal networks offer work to homeless people and then use them as slaves.

 Andrei grew up in an orphanage in Lugoj but became homeless and learnt to live on the streets.
 He was lured away from this very poor existence to England with promises that came to nothing.